Current Co-Editors

 Smiling woman in a blue striped shirt against a white background

 Kaity is a PhD student in the Religious Studies Department at the University of Iowa.
-Her research explores the 19th century American spiritualists and women's literary contributions to the movement.
+Her research explores 19th-century American spiritualists and women's literary contributions to the movement.
 She joined Tell because she wanted to be part of an interdisciplinary team that uplifts students' work and makes scholarship accessible.
 When Kaity isn't researching and teaching, she enjoys reading novels, painting poorly, and spoiling her dogs, Maple and Ginkgo.

 Michelle Flood (she/her)